ovh/docs/pages/web/domains/trade_domain/guide.en-gb.md

 > [!warning]
 >
-> Any changes to the holder’s first name, surname, organisation, legal status and email address will be
+> Any changes to the owner’s first name, surname, organisation, legal status and email address will be
-> considered as a change of holder.
+> considered as a change of owner.
 >

 An information message will open.
 Click `Continue`{.action}.

 Once you have confirmed your action, two emails will be sent to confirm or decline this change:

-- one sent to the current holder’s email address
+- one sent to the current owner’s email address
-- one sent to the future holder’s email address
+- one sent to the future owner’s email address

-Once the two recipients confirm their agreement via email, the domain name holder change will become effective.
+Once the two recipients confirm their agreement via email, the domain name owner change will become effective.